buildbotics/tpl-docs/Clipping Library.md

 ####Example
 This example is not a typical use of makePathsPolygons(P), but is intended to show its affect on a set of paths.
 The code below starts by retrieving the paths that represent the string "Buildbotics" using the getLineOfText() function in the [HersheyText Aids Library](https://github.com/buildbotics/tpl-docs/blob/master/HersheyText%20Aids%20Library.md).
 The paths for the string in "Sans 1-Stroke" font are returned in document.paths.
 It then cuts the result, which is shown in the top part of the [Camotics](http://openscam.org) simulator image below in the single line fonts.
 It then uses makePathsPolygons(P) to turn the open-ended paths into polygons.
 The middle part of the [Camotics](http://openscam.org) simulator image below shows the resulting cut.
 Notice that each of the original paths is now a closed polygon.
 Finally, clip(CLIP) is called to create a "UNION" of the polygons to make single, continuous polygons, which is shown in the bottom part of the [Camotics](http://openscam.org) simulator image.

 Once again, the author does not recommend this method of managing single line fonts.
-A better scheme would be to create very thin polygons by setting P.delta to a small number (i.e. .01), and then using offset(OFF) with OFF.delta set to the 1/2 the width of the polygons that you actually want.
+A better scheme would be to create very thin polygons by setting P.delta to a small number (i.e. .01), and then using offset(OFF) with OFF.offset set to the 1/2 the width of the polygons that you actually want.

 ```